uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/programming-challenges/check-if-divisor-series/check-if-divisor-series.md

     <td><br>4 is a divisor of the number 20.<br>3 is not a divisor of the number 20.<br>10 is a divisor of the number 20.<br>7 is not a divisor of the number 20.</td>
   </tr>
 </table>

-Click on the green flag, enter the inputs provided in the “testing examples” to see the expected output of your program.